-The French phrase "Je n'y crois pas" explained
+Discover the French sentence "Je n'y crois pas"

-It includes a full guide of what it is and how to use it in a conversation with an audio example.
-And also the cool informations we added like slow pronunciation audio, dialogue example and more!
+Get prepared to learn all the things you want to know about the basic French phrase "Je n'y crois pas".
+More precisely, this includes a detailed definition of what it is and how you can use it in a conversation with an audio example.
+Plus, we also added some useful informations like slow pronunciation audio, dialogue example, synonym and more!

 What does it mean?